 Building regulations will be applied automatically if someone wants to build a conservatory or an extension to their house.
 But, conservatories are free from building regulations when:

-- The extensions are built at ground level and are less than floor area.
+- The extensions are built at ground level and are less than the floor area.

-- The conservatory is separated from the house by the external walls, windows, or doors.
+- The conservatory is separated from the house by external walls, windows, or doors.